bitcode/NexusCommerce/README.md

    yarn install
    ```
 3. **Configure Shopify API credentials:**
-   - For personal use, create a Custom App in your Shopify admin and obtain the Admin API Access Token.
+   - Create a Custom App in your Shopify admin and obtain the Storefront API Access Token.
-   - Set the token in your environment variables or configuration file as instructed in `/docs/getting-started.md`.
+   - Copy `.env.example` to `.env.local` and update with your Shopify credentials.

 4. **Start the application:**
    ```bash